Whether your case is simple or complex, Rush specialists bring all the expertise together to treat all kinds of head and neck tumors.

 - Chemotherapy, used alone or combined with radiation therapy and/or surgery

-- Rehabilitation is an important component of head and neck tumor care.
+- Rehabilitation is an important part of head and neck tumor care.
 Often, surgery to remove a head and neck tumor can affect a person’s ability to speak, swallow or eat.
 In these cases, you may be referred for one or more of the following:

 - Reconstructive and plastic surgery may be needed after tumor removal surgery to rebuild bones or tissues.